ME-ICA/tedana/docs/building decision trees.rst

 ``used_metrics``:
     Saved as a field in the  ``tree`` json file
     A list of the metrics that were used in the decision tree.
-This should match ``necessary_metrics`` which was a predefined list of metrics that a tree uses.
-If these don't match, a warning should appear.
-These might be useful for future work so that a user can input a tree and metrics would be calculated based on what's needed to execute the tree.
+Everything in ``used_metrics`` should be in either ``necessary_metrics`` or ``generated_metrics`` If a used metric isn't in either, a warning message will appear.
+These may have an additional use for future work so that a user can input a tree and metrics would be calculated based on what's needed to execute the tree.

 ``classification_tags``:
     Saved as a field in the ``tree`` json file